Celebrity IP - can Kanye West be sued?

 Actually, never mind.

-Ignoring the long-standing drama between Kanye and T-Swizzle, questions arise around his right to use Taylor Swift’s name in his song “Famous,” as well as her likeness and nude imagery in in the music video.
+Ignoring the long-standing drama between Kanye and T-Swizzle, questions arise around his right to use Taylor Swift’s name in his song “Famous,” as well as her likeness and nude imagery in the music video.

 Understandably, there are likely several ways that Taylor felt violated (although she is also no stranger to shady lyrics where she failed to get permission to speak about the boys who inspired her revenge songs).